grafana/bugbounty/HALL_OF_FAME.md

 # Hall of fame

-Grafana Labs would like to thank the following researchers for having reported those vulnerabilities:
+Grafana Labs would like to thank the following security researchers for having reported those vulnerabilities: